 One of the difficulties for students who live at home during college is how to differentiate this experience from high school.
 Students, and their parents, need to realize that this is not simply more of the same – thirteenth grade.
 Parents can help students recognize and embrace differences.
 Talk with your student about their expectations of the college experience and their “college knowledge.”
 Help your student recognize that even though they will still be living at home, this is a big step.
 Help them realize that you also understand that life at home may change in the next few months and years.

 As a parent, what should you encourage your commuter student to do?

 Perhaps one of the most important steps toward helping your student is to remind yourself that you are now the parent of a college student, rather than a high school student, and that your relationship with your student should now change.
 It may be easy to forget this when your student is living at home.

 As your role shifts from no longer being a caretaker, to being a coach, you can still do much to encourage your student to gain independence by being active and involved in the college experience.

 Consider encouraging your student to do some of the following things:

 - Make a conscious effort to meet new people at school.
 Maintain contact with high school friends, but reach out to make new college friends as well.
 If other high school friends also remain at home, it is tempting to continue to socialize only with them.
-Encourage your student to expand his circle by reaching out to include new people he meets at college.
+Encourage your student to expand their circle by reaching out to include new people they meet at college.